Cryptoc1/metamaker/README.md

 # MetaMaker
-MetaMaker is a simple pyhton utility I created to write metadata to movie file (mp4, ~~m4v, mkv, avi, wmv~~).
+MetaMaker is a simple pyhton utility I created to write metadata to movie file.

 ## How To Use
 Begin by running install.sh